User Locations Setup

 The member directory location and map settings:

-• Show nearest users when search results are empty - (optional, appears if the Search feature is enabled) The feature that focuses a map if nobody is found.
+• Show nearest users when search results are empty - (optional, appears if the Search feature is enabled) The directory will show members nearest to the device's location if there are no members whose location matches the current map.
+Note that this feature does not work on devices that cannot provide location data.

 • Show Map - Turn it on to display a map.